 Choosing a horse trainer for your horse:

-- Personality.
 This is one area you may or may not decide is important.
 Sometimes we come across people who grate us the wrong way and that may play a factor in who you choose.
-But also realize that someone’s personality or gruffness doesn’t mean that they are inferior in their horse training.
+But also realize that someone’s personality or gruffness doesn’t mean they are inferior in their horse training.

-- Arena work/outside work.
 In the end, which do you prefer: More arena work or having your horse taken outside more and ridden in the hills, or exposed to cows and ropes, etc?
 Ask each of the trainers where they spend most of their training hours and make a decision based on your preference.

-- Location.
 There may be an excellent trainer clear across the state, but is it worth it to spend several hundred more in gas and time, to get the horse there and back?
 If you have the extra cash and time, go for it!

-- Price.
 How much are you willing to pay?
-Budgets do dictate this decision but please, before you gripe about the price of a trainer, read on: What does it REALLY cost a horse trainer to train your horse?Remember, it is the horse trainer that is taking the brunt and risk of getting on an untrained horse.
+Budgets do dictate this decision but please, before you gripe about the price of a trainer, read this information: What does it REALLY cost a horse trainer to train your horse?Remember, it is the horse trainer that is taking the brunt and risk of getting on an untrained horse.

 With just a little bit of thought you can work through these questions and make choosing a horse trainer a little bit easier and it will help you find the horse trainer who will work the best with you and your horse.